Zaltarba/blog/_posts/2023-07-21-MomentumTrading.md

 ## Coding the strategy

-We first make the required imports :
+First of all, since we work on python we have to make to necessary imports :

 ```python
 from tqdm import tqdm